Sutton Funding - Merchant Cash Advance - Small Business Loans logo

 Frequently Asked Questions

-Doctor's Verdict on Sutton Funding - Merchant Cash Advance - Small Business Loans
+Research Note on Sutton Funding - Merchant Cash Advance - Small Business Loans

-Sutton Funding is best for established small business owners with steady monthly revenue who prioritize speed and simplicity over the lowest possible cost.
+Sutton Funding is profile signals for established small business owners with steady monthly revenue who prioritize speed and simplicity over the lowest possible cost.
 The main caveat is that merchant cash advances—their primary product—carry higher effective costs than traditional bank term loans; borrowers should compare factor rates to APR equivalents before committing, and seasonal businesses should carefully model daily payment obligations against cash flow.

 • Established small businesses with consistent monthly revenue but limited credit history or traditional collateral